-It is the responsibility of the Public Safety Office to confirm there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the College.
-To confirm an emergency, Public Safety will utilize all assets available including local fire, and police resources, security cameras, information from departments or personnel on campus and reports made to the front office staff.
-Upon confirmation, the college will use some or all the systems described below to communicate the immediate threat.
-Highline Public Safety and the College Administration will, without delay and considering the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including, but not limited to: Highline Public Safety and law enforcement), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+It is the responsibility of the Public Safety Office to confirm there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the

+College.
+In order to confirm an emergency, Public Safety will utilize all assets available including local fire, and police resources, security cameras, information from departments or personnel on campus and reports made to the front office staff.
+Upon confirmation, the college will use some or all of the systems described below to communicate the immediate threat.
+Highline Public Safety and the college administration will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including, but not limited to: Highline Public Safety and law enforcement), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.